pburkholder/decksets/2019-02-devopsdc/text.md

 [.autoscale: true]

+---

+# Case studies and anecdotes

+---

+# 🚀

+---

+> I sent the engineer a bottle of champagne because I wanted everybody to know that honesty pays off, even if someone may run the risk of incriminating himself.
+Absolute honesty is something you cannot dispense with in a team effort as difficult as that of missile development
+-- <br/>

+---

+> I sent the engineer a bottle of champagne because I wanted everybody to know that honesty pays off, even if someone may run the risk of incriminating himself.
+Absolute honesty is something you cannot dispense with in a team effort as difficult as that of missile development
+-- Werner von Braun<br/>

+---

 ^ How do you measure culture.
 In his typology paper, Westrum lamented there wasn't a good tool for this:

 ---